miftah-ahmad-choiri/miftah-ahmad-choiri.github.io/_docs/04-how-to-install-awx.md

 excerpt: "This guide explain how to Install Ansible AWX on RHEL9"
 last_modified_at: 2025-02-08T21:36:18-04:00
 toc: true
-sidebar:
-  - title: "Find Your Guideline"
-    image: "/assets/pictures/4.gif"
-    image_alt: "image"
-    text: "The wise guide does not give the right answers, but leads you to the right questions."

 ---

 ## 🔥 1.
 Disable Firewall and Configure SELinux